GSA-TTS/federal-website-standards/standards/site-search.md

 ## Acceptance criteria

 - Every website must include a search function.
-- The search function must be available from the upper right corner of the page.
+- The search function must be available from the upper right corner of the page on a desktop view.
 - The search function must be in the same place on every page of your site.

 ## How to implement